$PD_4$-complexes and 2-dimensional duality groups: groups of cohomological dimension

-The cases with $\pi$ a free group are well-understood \cite{Hi04a}.
-(See also \S11 above.)
-Thus we may assume that $c.d.\pi=2$, and so $E^2\mathbb{Z}\not=0$.
 The group $\pi$ is a $PD_2$-group if and only if $E^2\mathbb{Z}$ is infinite cyclic \cite{Bo}.
-The strongly minimal $PD_4$-complexes are then the total spaces of $S^2$-bundles over aspherical closed surfaces, by Theorem 5.10 of \cite{Hi}.
-(This was first shown for the cases with $X$ and $\pi$ orientable and $w_2(X)=0$, in \cite{CHR97}, using cellular obstruction theory.)
-We shall review this case in \S15 below.
+The minimal $PD_4$-complexes are then the total spaces of $S^2$-bundles over aspherical closed surfaces, by Theorem 5.10 of \cite{Hi}.
+We shall review this case in \S14 below.

 Otherwise $E^2\mathbb{Z}$ is not finitely generated.
 If $\pi\cong\nu\rtimes\mathbb{Z}$, with $\nu$ finitely presentable, then $\nu\cong{F(s)}$ for some $s>0$ and $\pi$ has one end.